 In addition, we have reviewed the supplier base of our UK businesses considering geographical risk indices pertaining to human rights, the level of supply chain control and levels of political stability.
 While low, we believe our greatest risk lies with our facility management suppliers.
-We have taken steps to see that these suppliers have processes in place to maintain the national minimum wages or the London Living wage, to provide adequate maternity benefits and to comply with working time limitations.
+During the tendering process, we vet these suppliers and score them against a risk matrix.
+This process helps us ensure that our suppliers perform due diligence and have processes in place to maintain the national minimum wage or the London Living wage (as appropriate), to provide adequate maternity benefits and to comply with working time limitations.